cie/thnk/README.md

-# Thnk
+# Thnk – lightweight prompt manager

-Thnk is a command-line tool that automates the process of generating files based on AI models, similar to how Make automates the building of software.
+Thnk is a command-line tool and JS library that automates the process of generating files/content with LLMs, similar to how Make automates the building of software.
 It uses a configuration file, akin to a Makefile, to manage dependencies and determine the operations required to generate target files from source files.

+Thnk can be used both as a command-line tool and programmatically via its JavaScript API.
+This enables a seamless workflow where you can iterate on your prompts and configurations independently, then use them directly in your application with all your settings preserved.

 **Breaking change in v2**: Thnk no longer uses a Makefile-like syntax, but instead YAML, which makes the file format much more flexible.